digidem/digital-democracy.org/_posts/blog/2013-01-17-digital-democracy-selected-as-winner-of-the-knight-news-mobile-challenge.markdown

 ---
+categories:
+  - blog
+layout: post
+comments: true
+date: 2013-01-17T19:45:51.000Z
+slug: "digital-democracy-selected-as-winner-of-the-knight-news-mobile-challenge"
+wordpress_id: 4715
 author: Emily Jacobi
-comments: true
-date: 2013-01-17 19:45:51+00:00
-layout: post
-slug: digital-democracy-selected-as-winner-of-the-knight-news-mobile-challenge
 title: Knight News Mobile Challenge Winners
-image: /assets/achuar-gps-monitoring.jpg
+image: "/assets/achuar-gps-monitoring.jpg"
-wordpress_id: 4715
-categories:
-- blog
 tags:
-- front-page
+  - ""
+published: true
 ---

 Digital Democracy has been selected as [one of eight winners](http://www.knightfoundation.org/press-room/press-release/eight-mobile-ventures-win-24-million-funding-knigh/) of the John S. and James L. Knight Foundation’s Knight News Challenge on Mobiles for [Remote Access](http://digital-democracy.org/2012/09/24/remote-access-connecting-threatened-communities/), empowering remote and off-the-grid communities with a toolkit to report environmental and human rights threats.

 Our pilot program will focus on supporting indigenous communities monitoring oil spills in the Peruvian Amazon.